Ken Fallin: Career

-Fallin's career has spanned work in advertising, Broadway theatre, network television and, most notably, in print for publications such as InStyle and the Wall Street Journal.
+Fallin's career has spanned work in advertising, Broadway theatre, network television and, most notably, in print for publications such as InStyle, the Boston Herald, and the Wall Street Journal.
 He considers legendary caricaturist Al Hirschfeld as a major influence, and mimicked his style early in his career for the Forbidden Broadway work.
 Other influences include the German "degenerate" portrait artists of the 1920s, Aubrey Beardsley, Frank Gehry, Eero Saarinen, Richard Avedon, Irving Penn, and Dame Edna Everage.

 Broadway

 Forbidden Broadway is a show that satirizes musical theatre, and caricaturist Al Hirschfeld’s work defined that genre early on.
 The producers of the show wanted Fallin's posters to resemble Hirschfeld's style to spoof his famous pen and ink drawings.

 The show's success meant Fallin's work was shown in London, Los Angeles, Tokyo, and Sydney.
 In 2009, Fallin completed work on the third London revival of "Forbidden Broadway", as well as illustrations for a new book on the lyrics from the show.

 In 2006, Fallin presented Tony Award–winning costume designer Alvin Colt with a portrait on his 90th birthday.

 Broadwayworld.com announced in September 2009 that Fallin would contribute to the site a sketch of a musical theater star each week.

 As of 2014, Fallin had contributed the artwork for eight of the twelve Forbidden Broadway compact disc covers.